bk20dev/forest/README.md

 - View a daily history of your progress
 - View a detailed summary of your overall progress

-## 🐻‍❄️ Instalation and First Launch
+## 🐻‍❄️ Installation and First Launch

 1. Download the latest prebuilt binary (.apk file) from [Releases](https://github.com/bk20dev/forest/releases)
 2. Run the downloaded file and temporarily allow instalation from unknown sources if prompted (turn it back off after installation).